-The Symbiotic Cities Network is an open network of urban planners, architects, engineers and urbanists.
+The Symbiotic Cities Network is an open network of urban planners, architects, engineers, ecologists and economists.
 Our mission is to convene discussion, connect individuals and organizations, and initiate projects and explorations to develop ideas that will help facilitate our species’ transition from its current pathological parasitic relationship with the planet towards a regenerative, mutualistic, and symbiotic relationship with the natural systems that support life on earth.
 The network of contributors to this website aim to explore new ideas in regenerative urban planning, design, engineering technology, and policy which both recognize that we are dependent on, and embedded within our environment, and provide possible opportunities for our cities to become positive rather than negative ecological contributors.

 The idea of the Symbiotic Cities Network was first conceptualized by Craig Applegath and the Future Proofing Cities Working Group as the end goal of exploring and developing regenerative urban planning and design.
 The concept is based on the pioneering word done by thinkers like James Lovelock, Richard Register, William McDonough, Bob Rodale, Bill Reed, Ray Cole, David Madox, Tim Beatley, Thomas Elmqvist and others who have for some time been exploring the relationship between buildings, cities and the ecologies they and are and integral part of.
 The purpose of this website is to: